passivestar/quickmenu/MANUAL.md

 `d15` **Origin To Bottom.** Set origin to the bottom of the object.
 Works with multiple objects.
 Works in any mode.

-`d16` **Origin To Cursor.** Set origin to cursor.
+`d16` **Origin To Cursor.** Set origin to the cursor.

 `d1q` **Toggle Proportional Editing.** Works in any mode.
 Use redo panel for settings

-`d1w` **Toggle Wireframe.** Wireframe can be toggled in blender's viewport overlays panel.
-Included in quick menu as it's convenient for inspecting multiple objects at once.
+`d1w` **Toggle Wireframe.** Wireframe can be toggled in the blender's viewport overlays panel.
+Included in the quick menu as it's convenient for inspecting multiple objects at once.

 `d1e` **Rotate 90.** View-dependent rotate, uses 90-degree snapped camera angle as an axis for rotation.
 Rotates clockwise.
-Look from the other side to rotate in other direction.
+Look from the other side to rotate in the other direction.
 Faster than `r+{axis}+90+enter`.

 `d1a` ***Mirror.*** Interactive mirror, use middle mouse button to choose mirror axis.